BuildingSync/schema/proposals/2019/Consolidate MELs and Plug Loads.md

 Next, two changes will be made to `PlugElectricLoadType` so that the information that was previously represented by the `MiscellaneousElectricLoad` element can be fully represented.

   1. Add an element to represent weighted average electric loads in W/ft2
-  2. Add `MiscellaneousElectricLoad` to the `PlugLoadType` enumeration
+  2. Add `Miscellaneous Electric Load` to the `PlugLoadType` enumeration

 Finally, the `MiscellaneousElectricLoad` element will be removed.
 This is a breaking change.